ramjkumar/learning/iqs/ui-ux-iq.md

 2. Display Friendly Error Messages

-  Avoid showing raw server messages like: "Error 500: Internal Server Error" Instead, display messages like:
+  Avoid showing raw server messages like: "Error 500: Internal Server Error"

+  Instead, display messages like:
   - 🔄 - “Something went wrong.
 Please try again later.”
   - ❌ - “We couldn’t save your changes.
 Check your internet connection.”

+3. Retry Logic for Transient Errors
+- Use retry mechanisms for timeouts or 5xx errors.
+- Implement exponential backoff for automated retries (e.g., using libraries like axios-retry).
 ___
 # Accessibility & Usability
 ### What is WCAG